nils-mathieu/piscine-rust/module-02.md

 C-like enumerations are nice, but we can do better!

 Create an `enum` named `Literal`.
-That type should be able to represent the following literal
+That type must be able to represent the following literal
 values:

 * A string (example: `"Hello, World!"`)